 To date, we have not generated any revenue from product sales.
 We do not know when, or if, we will generate any revenue from product sales.
-We do not expect to generate significant revenue from product sales unless and until we obtain regulatory approval of and commercialize one of our current or future product candidates.
+We do not expect to generate significant revenue from product sales unless and until we successfully develop, obtain regulatory approval of and commercialize one of our current or future product candidates.
 We anticipate that we will continue to generate losses for the foreseeable future, and we expect the losses to increase as we continue the development of, and seek regulatory approvals for, our product candidates, continue preparations for potential future commercialization, and begin to commercialize any products, if approved.
 We expect to incur additional costs associated with general operations.
 In addition, subject to obtaining regulatory approval of any of our product candidates, we expect to incur significant commercialization expenses for product sales, marketing and outsourced-manufacturing.
 Accordingly, we anticipate that we will need substantial additional funding in connection with our continuing operations.

-Based on our current operating plans, we expect that our existing cash and cash equivalents as of March 31, 2016, will enable us to fund our operating expenses and capital expenditure requirements into the beginning of 2018.
+Based on our current operating plans, we expect that our existing cash, cash equivalents and marketable securities as of June 30, 2016, will enable us to fund our operating expenses and capital expenditure requirements into late 2017.
 During that time, we expect that our expenses will increase substantially as we:

-- continue clinical development of SAGE-547, including completing our Phase 3 clinical trial; - completing Phase 1 clinical development for SAGE-217 and advance the product candidate into planned Phase 2 clinical trials in orphan epilepsies and essential tremor, if the Phase 1 clinical trials are successful; - advance SAGE-689 into Phase 1 clinical development, if permitted by the FDA; - complete the ongoing proof-of-concept studies of SAGE-547 in severe PPD; - continue non-clinical studies of SAGE-718, our early-stage novel allosteric modulator for NMDA; - fund new and ongoing research and development activities and working capital; and - fund other general corporate purposes.
+- advance clinical development of SAGE-547, including completing our Phase 3 clinical trial; expanding the Phase 2 clinical program for SAGE-547 in PPD; and conducting additional non-clinical studies and clinical trials required for regulatory approval in SRSE and severe PPD; - advance clinical development of SAGE-217, including advancing the product candidate into planned Phase 2 clinical trials in essential tremor and PPD, and initiate a proof-of-concept Phase 2 clinical trial in Parkinson's disease and initiate a small proof-of-concept Phase 2 clinical trial of SAGE-547 in MDD to guide future clinical development of SAGE-217; - advance SAGE-689 into Phase 1 clinical development, if permitted by the FDA; - continue non-clinical studies of SAGE-718, our early-stage novel allosteric modulator for NMDA; - prioritize advancement of a novel candidate from our GABA program, such as SAGE-105 or SAGE-324, into IND enabling studies for development in other GABA-related indications, such as orphan epilepsies; - fund certain new and ongoing research and development activities and working capital; and - fund other general corporate purposes.